hardikkgupta/authorship-attribution/README.md

 # authorship-attribution
 ![Description](cover.png)
-This is a Python script that classifies sentences based on their authorship using two different approaches: **generative** and **discriminative**.
+Classifier that classifies sentences based on their authorship using two different approaches: **generative** and **discriminative**.
 It can either predict the author of given sentences or evaluate the classification accuracy on a development set.

 ## Installation